sachahu1/Rosetta/README.md

 Rosetta Quality Estimation

-This project was developped by Ludo Mitchener (ludomitch), Alvaro Part (alvaroprat97), and Sacha Hu (me)
+This project was developed by Ludo Mitchener (ludomitch), Alvaro Part (alvaroprat97), and Sacha Hu (me)

 ## Requirements